Automotive industry in the Philippines: Proton

 The Malaysian firm Proton only sold the Wira before the Asian Economic Crisis forced them out of the country.

 Renault

 In the late 1970s, some Renault models were imported into the country.
 In 1996, a dealership in Metro Manila imported several Renault models.
-It failed as it was deemed too expensive.
+It failed to succeed as it was deemed too expensive.

 Smart

 The lightweight Smart ForTwo city car was supposed to be ideal for Manila's congested roads but failed due to its relatively high price.
 It remained slightly popular with companies who used them for advertising.
 The ForTwo and the Roadster were both sold by CATS Motors.

 Ssangyong

 In the 1990s, SsangYong became popular for their Musso SUV and the Istana-based MB100 van – both of which were marketed as Mercedes-Benz vehicles.
 The brand pulled out of the Philippine market in 2012.
 In January 2016, Ssangyong came back into the Philippine Market with their new distributor, Berjaya Group Malaysia.